kgaughan/blog/README.rst

-This is the Pelican_ source for my `Can't Hack` blog.
+This is the Pelican_ source for `my blog`_.
 I can't see there being anything terribly interesting here except maybe to poke around some unpublished draft posts that might be checked in.